khushal728/Netflix_sql_project/README.md

 # 📊 Netflix Data Analysis using SQL

-This project involves in-depth analysis of the Netflix Titles dataset using PostgreSQL.
-It explores key business questions, viewer behavior, content trends, and regional content distribution.
+## Overview
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+The goal is to extract valuable insights and answer various business questions based on the dataset.
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

+## Objectives
+1.Analyze the distribution of content types (movies vs TV shows).
+2.Identify the most common ratings for movies and TV shows.
+3.List and analyze content based on release years, countries, and durations.
+4.Explore and categorize content based on specific criteria and keyword

 ## 📁 Dataset